dineshkumares/chuiaidocs/source/index.html.md

 {
 	"message": "enrollment updated successfully",
 	"data": {
-		"enrollment_id": "ahJkZXZ-Y2h1aXNwZGV0ZWN0b3JyFwsSCkVucm9sbG1lbnQYgICAgIDglwoM"
+		"enrollment_id": "your_enrollment_id"
 	},
 	"success": true
 }
 ```

-this endpoint allows you to update a profile with more training pictures to improve accuracy.
+This endpoint allows you to update a profile with more training pictures to improve accuracy.

 ### HTTP Request